 The Group's and the Authority's land and buildings comprise mainly rehousing blocks held for the purpose of rehousing affected tenants of development projects, preservation properties and commercial premises held for self-use.

 10. Properties acquired pending redevelopment

-Group a Group and Authority
+Group ar Group and Authority

-2013 2012
+2014 2013

 \$'000 \$'000

-At 1 April and 31 March 7,733 7,733
+At 1 April 7,733 7,733

+Add: Additions during the year

+At 31 March 7,933 7,733

 11. Properties under development